BartSlenders/EMM-JaccardBeamSearch-Thesis/readme.md

 **P.S.**
 There are a few files that I haven't touched in so long and might have become unused.
-I am talking about visualization.py, workers.py, util.py, dissassembly.ipynb
+I am talking about visualization.py, workers.py, util.py, dissassembly.ipynb (and anything that has "first commit" as its last commit)
 I don't know if anything relies on these files so I haven't removed them.

 Lastly, pattern_team.py is a pattern team that tries to use all the created models to create a joined model.
 I wrote a very short bit about this in my appendix.